CitySchema/Modular-Terrain/README.md

-# Modular Terrain Model Maker
+# Modular Terrain Model Maker  (Deprecated)

-This repo contains resources for making modular terrain model for areas within the Boston Metro3D area.
+This repo has migrated to http://github.com/cityschema/cityscema-citytiler

-For more information see http://www.cityschema.org/terrain .
+The new repo actually works!